Project-CETI/avatars-code/Autonomy_module/src/README.md

 ## To run an instance of ablation study with the DSWP dataset
 - Run script: `python3 src/run_script.py src/configs/config_Benchmark.json MA_rollout 1`
 - The output will be saved in folder rebuttal2_output_benchmark
-- Visualize run: `src/visualization.py <filename>` filename is the path to state.csv rebuttal2_output_benchmark
+- Visualize run: `src/visualization.py <filename>` filename is the path to state.csv inside rebuttal2_output_benchmark

 ## To run aggregate results for ablation study with the DSWP dataset
 - Generate config files for running: `python3 src/rebuttal_runs/create_config_files_dswp.py`